The Department of Communication Studies

 Rebecca Merkin worked in management at McKinsey & Company, TPF&C, and Merrill Lynch before pursuing an academic career.
 Professor Merkin has published articles in numerous journals including the Atlantic Journal of Communication, International Journal of Intercultural Communication Research, Journal of Behavioral and Applied Management, Journal of Intercultural Communication, Journal of International Women’s Studies, Ohio Speech Journal, and International Journal of Intercultural Relations.
 She has given presentations on communication at conferences of the Academy of Management, Eastern Communication Association, National Communication Association, International Communication Association and the International Academy of Intercultural Research.

 Professor Merkin teaches Communication Strategies, Managerial Communication, Communication for Executives, Interpersonal Communication, and Internship in Business and Public Communication in the undergraduate program and Research Methods in the graduate program.
 Current research interests include communication in organizations, intercultural communication, sexual harassment in the workplace, job satisfaction and social interaction processes such as impression management, facework communication, and job satisfaction.

-Merkin, R. (in press).
+Merkin, R. (2015).
 Pakistani Cultural Characteristics: Updated VSM Scores and Facework Geared Towards Increasing Women's Access to Education in Communicating Differences: Culture, Conflict, Peace Education, and Media--A Reader.
 New York: Palgrave Macmillan.

 Merkin, R. (2015).
 The Relationship between Individualism/Collectivism: Consultation and Harmony Needs.
 Journal of Intercultural Communication, 39.